 Figure 4.
 Good wiper blades are critical to clear vision.
 (AAA image)

 Reinforced rubber drive belts power the engine water pump and accessories such as the alternator and air conditioning compressor so you should inspect and replace any that are cracked, glazed or frayed.

 Note that modern multi-rib or drive belt materials do not show easily visible signs of wear.
 As a general rule, replace drive belts every 60,000 miles.

 Inspect and replace worn, brittle, bulging or excessively soft radiator hoses.
 Check for leaks around hose clamps and at the radiator and water pump.

 Figure 5.
 A comparison of multi-rib drive belts after 100,000 miles.
 Both need replacement, but the newer belt made of EPDM rubber does not show wear like the older part. (courtesy Gates)

-AAA recommends keeping an emergency kit with a flashlight and extra batteries, first-aid supplies, drinking water, non-perishable snacks for your travelers and pets, battery booster cables, and emergency flares or reflectors in your vehicle.
-Add also a rain poncho, basic tool kit, duct tape, gloves, and shop rags or paper towels.
+AAA recommends keeping a well-stocked emergency kit in your vehicle.
+Include a flashlight and extra fresh batteries, first-aid supplies, drinking water, non-perishable snacks for people and pets, car battery booster cables, emergency flares or reflectors, a rain poncho, a basic tool kit, duct tape, gloves and shop rags or paper towels.

 In the event you should need vehicle maintenance, know ahead of time where to find an auto repair shop and technician you can trust.
 Use AAA.com/Repair to access AAA’s network of nearly 7,000 Approved Auto Repair facilities.
 Each shop meets AAA’s service and customer satisfaction standards.
 AAA members receive auto repair discounts, an extended 24-month/24,000-mile parts and labor warranty, and assistance in resolving repair-related issues.